usc-isi-i2/kgtk/docs/transform/query.md

   --as NAME             alias name to be used for preceding input --comment COMMENT     comment string to store for the preceding input
                         (displayed by --show-cache)
+  -a FILE [FILE ...], --append FILE [FILE ...]
+                        additional data file(s) to append to the specified input
   --query QUERY         complete Kypher query combining all clauses, if
                         supplied, all other specialized clause arguments will be ignored